bradicalone/convert-svg-react/README.md

 # SVG Converter

+`convert-svg-react`:
+Javascript module that allows you to use inline svg's in your ReactJS projects.
+Converts all the attributes and elements to proper JSX.

+#### WHY?
-`convert-svg-react` was started because I wanted to use inline SVG as XML with ReactJS, but when ReactJS complains of all the attributes that need to be changed like `className` and inline styling it gets difficult to remember everything that needs to be changed.
+Was started because I wanted to use inline SVG as XML with ReactJS, but when ReactJS complains of all the attributes that need to be changed like `className` and inline styling it gets difficult to remember everything that needs to be changed.
 This will do it all for you.

 - You can take your `Adobe Ai` svg file and paste it, or even link your .svg file.
 Will output new svg xml markup to be copied into your React project.
 This works with CommonJS / NodeJS or client side with ReactJS.